 Do yourself a favor by checking with your energy supplier to see if they’re offering rebates or incentives to replace them.
-It’s a lot less stressful having a plan, knowing that you’re getting the best deal, and knowing that you won’t be suffering when they fail.
+It’s a lot less stressful having a plan, and you might be surprised to see that your out of pocket expenses could be a lot less than you’d expect.

 Here’s an example of what may be available in your area

 Our state of New Jersey is offering a program called Save Green.
 It’s an energy conservation program designed to provide incentives to homeowners to upgrade their HVAC systems – the furnace, water heater and central air conditioner – to high-efficiency units.
-The point being, that high-efficiency equipment will draw less energy and you’ll save money.
+The point being, that homes with high-efficiency equipment require them to deliver less energy, and enable you to save you a lot of money.

 To take part in this incentive, the customer has to agree to replace all three units – the furnace, water heater and air conditioner because their aim is to increase the efficiency of your entire system.
 Only replacing one or two, and leaving a 15-year old unit to work with them detracts from the overall efficiency.

 The typical process of a rebate program: